Induced phase transitions and spontaneous symmetry breaking based on the renormalized Ginzburg-Landau theory: Introduction

 \section{Introduction}

-The miniaturization of devices has led to several discoveries and the creation of new functions resulting from the microscopic characteristics of materials.
-For example, decreasing the thickness of the bulk material allows for the downsizing of other dimensions, thereby enabling a higher density of materials in a single direction or plane.
-The interest of this work lies in understanding and designing materials with various geometries and symmetries from the perspective of phase transitions.
+So far, the miniaturization of devices has led to several discoveries and the creation of new functions resulting from the microscopic properties/characteristics of materials.
+For instance, a higher density of materials in a single direction or plane is made possible by reducing the thickness of the bulk material, which also permits the downsizing of other dimensions.
+Accordingly, understanding and designing new materials with different geometries and symmetries, which generally result in new functions and demonstrate many intriguing properties, i.e., tremendous characteristics from the standpoint of phase transitions, continue to considerably draw the attention of many researchers~\cite{Landau1,HohenbergPC}.

-Symmetry breaking in physics refers to a phenomenon where a symmetric and disordered state collapses into an ordered but less symmetric state.
+Symmetry breaking in physics refers to a phenomenon where a symmetric and disordered state collapses into an ordered but less symmetric state~\cite{Landau2,Ginzburg,HohenbergPC}.
 In certain cases, this transition represents a bifurcation that a particle can undergo as it moves toward a lower energy state, as illustrated in Fig. 1.
 When considering non-abelian aspects, symmetry breaking results in degeneracy in the spectrum, since the states in the theory furnish a representation of the symmetry.
-Spontaneous symmetry breaking is a key concept in statistical field theory and plays a crucial role in Landau's theory of phase transitions and critical phenomena \cite{stanley, HohenbergPC, Privman}.
+Amongst other things, spontaneous symmetry breaking is well known as a key concept in statistical field theory and plays a crucial role in the so-called Ginzburg-Landau theory of phase transitions and critical phenomena~\cite{Landau1,Landau2,Ginzburg,Stanley,HohenbergPC,Privman}.